danep93/ceelo_sim/README.md

 ## Questions answered on strategy

-##### 1. Why is it an advantage to go first
+### 1. Why is it an advantage to go first
 Let’s use the example of someone going first with (5,5,3) vs your  (4,6,1)
 <img width="1480" alt="Pasted Graphic 16" src="https://user-images.githubusercontent.com/8129369/206085137-d31c9820-5a64-47fc-9b89-a6061211fab8.png">
 <img width="1493" alt="Pasted Graphic 17" src="https://user-images.githubusercontent.com/8129369/206085160-55c52f0f-d048-46f5-9edc-677342d48f5f.png">

 (5,5,3) beats (4,6,1) even though (4,6,1) is a more “anomalously good” role.
 That’s because it is a better roll when you [normalize](https://en.wikipedia.org/wiki/Normalization_(statistics)) by round.
 So if I went first and rolled (4,6,1) I could stop there and maximize my WLR (since it only goes down from there).
-However, that won’t win the pot and I’m forced to keep rolling. **__So in the example of a game with up to 47 people, if you go first and get (4,6,1) you are expected to win.
-However, if you go second and the first player gets (5,5,3), then he will most likely beat you, even in 3 rolls (85th vs 89th percentile).__**
+However, that won’t win the pot and I’m forced to keep rolling. **So in the example of a game with up to 47 people, if you go first and get (4,6,1) you are expected to win.
+However, if you go second and the first player gets (5,5,3), then he will most likely beat you, even in 3 rolls (85th vs 89th percentile).
+Even if you do get lucky and beat him you'll very likely lose to one of the other 46 people, as your WLR is now ~6**

-#### 2. When do you choose lower-concordance-higher-value over higher-concordance-lower-value?
+### 2. When do you choose lower-concordance-higher-value over higher-concordance-lower-value?

 If you have [1,2,2,5,6] do you keep the 2s or 6s?
 How does that change per round?

 https://user-images.githubusercontent.com/8129369/206085986-e2e6fb44-90f4-415e-97b3-6a1d59a60662.mov
-###### As you can see, if you roll those dice and go first you maximize your WLR by keeping the 6s and rolling through round 3
+##### As you can see, if you roll those dice and go first you maximize your WLR by keeping the 6s and rolling through round 3

 Here are screenshots of the same analysis with 3s and 4s, which as you can imagine, are much closer calls to make.
 <img width="1330" alt="image" src="https://user-images.githubusercontent.com/8129369/206086106-01e000fa-bc7c-4dde-9c83-3f1a4d0dd78e.png">